finanalyst/grav-plugin-tingle-form/README.md

 You should now have all the plugin files under

     /your/site/grav/user/plugins/tingle-form

-> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error) and [Problems](https://github.com/getgrav/grav-plugin-problems) to operate.
+> NOTE: This plugin is a modular component for Grav which requires [Grav](http://github.com/getgrav/grav) and the [Error](https://github.com/getgrav/grav-plugin-error), [Form](https://github.com/getgrav/grav-plugin-form) and [Problems](https://github.com/getgrav/grav-plugin-problems) plugins to operate.

 ### Admin Plugin